Ex-ce-pt/uni-notes/Foundations of Chemistry/Atomic Structure/Atom, orbitals.md

 Rules:
 1. **Fill lowest energy orbital first.**
 	The atom wants to be as stable as possible (having the lowest energy possible), so if an electron is added and there's a lower energy orbital available, why not stick the electron there?
-2. **Pair up as long as the energy diff between orbitals is greater than the electron repulsion**
+2. **Pair up as long as the energy diff between orbitals is greater than the electron repulsion**.
 	![[atomic-model/pairing-electrons.png]]
 3. **Hund's rule** - (for degenerate orbitals) maximize the spin.
 	First, one electron with a particular spin is placed into every orbital, then they start pairing up.